Berthold-au/Berthold-au/README.md

 ### Hi there 👋
 Hi my name is ber1y i am a young student who is self-learning.
-I like the network and programming.
+I like the network, programming and ethical hacking My two favorite programming languages are C# and Python and I even try to speak Russian (rust)

 - 🌱 I’m currently learning penetration testing

 <!--